occrp/investigativedashboard.org/about.md

 Researcher
 {: .normal .ma0 .gray .f6}

-Vladimir Petin joined OCCRP in 2017 and is a researcher.
+Vladimir Petin joined OCCRP in 2017 as a researcher.
 He has extensive experience researching people connected to Russian politicians across numerous jurisdictions.
-As part of the research team behind ID, he works with journalists all over the world to track down companies and assets, specializing in the countries of the Commonwealth of Independent States.
+As part of the research team behind ID, he works with journalists all over the world to track down companies and assets, specializing in the countries of the Commonwealth of Independent States.Vladimir has contributed to several projects at OCCRP, including the Paradise Papers investigations.

-Vladimir has contributed to several projects at OCCRP, including the Paradise Papers investigations.
+He graduated from Moscow State University with a journalism degree in 2008.
+He has written for several Russian publications covering a range of topics, including philanthropy, society and sports.
+In addition to his work as a journalist, Vladimir worked as a public relations manager for several Russian IT companies.
   </div>
 </div>